SillyR Package: 11 Functions to Help You in Your Text Analysis Workflow

 # "banana" "apples" "pear"

 So, there you have it!
 You have been introduced to the SillyR package.
-I hope you find its functions helpful in your text analysis workflow.
+I hope you find its functions helpful in your workflow.

 Also, if you would like to recommend a function that can be added to the package, kindly drop a comment below or raise an issue on GitHub and I will be happy to write some code.